yulongl/p3_BehavioralCloning/project_writeup.md

 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
-* writeup_report.md or writeup_report.pdf summarizing the results
+* project_writeup.md summarizing the results

 #### 2. Submission includes functional code
-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
+Using the Udacity provided simulator and the original drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```